NSAJones/NSAJones/README.md

 ## About
 I'm currently in a Software Engineering bootcamp with CoGrammar

-I took Computer Science at A level and at university, of which I was at for 2 years.
+I took Computer Science at A level and at University, which I was at for 2 years.

+### Tech Stack
+* python
+* django
+* javascript, html, css
+* jquery
+* java
+* lua

 ## Projects
 I'm working on a [tetris clone using pygame](https://github.com/NSAJones/Tetripy)

 ### Contact
-email - nsajones23@gmail.com
+* email - nsajones23@gmail.com
-discord - sigilquiver
+* discord - sigilquiver

 <!--
 **NSAJones/NSAJones** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.